seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Before you Begin
 ----------------

 This article assumes a basic understanding of Haskell Types.
-You should know how to add a type declaration to a simple function, and understand the difference between `String` `Maybe String` and `[String]`.
+You should know how to add a type declaration to a simple function, and understand the difference between `String`, `Maybe String`, and `[String]`.
 Consider reading [Chapter 8 of Learn You a Haskell: Making Our Own Types and Typeclasses](http://learnyouahaskell.com/making-our-own-types-and-typeclasses).
 You'll probably need to have read Chapters 2 and 3 first.

+Please work through [Getting Started][getting-started] so you know how to run code.

 Don't Panic
 -----------